 What We’re Working On

-The FAME Research and Development Team carries out two types of work in support of the FAME program.
+The FAME Research and Development Team carries out three types of work in support of the FAME program.
 Some of the key activities of each type are described below.

 The FAME R&D team is currently conducting several research studies: